eDyablo/study-docker-way/course introduction/homework/README.md

 docker-compose down
 ```

-> :notes: Notice that docker-compose might be installed on your system as a docker plugin.
+> :memo: Notice that docker-compose might be installed on your system as a docker plugin.
 In this case instead of ```docker-compose``` use ```docker compose```.
 You don't need to use them if the script above run with no error.

 ```sh
 docker compose up > compose.hello